 Who doesn’t want a better work life balance?
 Self-employed people though, can find it even more difficult to know when to stop and sometimes when to start!
 Here are our top tips for getting the balance right:

-- Lack of planning leads to poor use of time and stress.
+Lack of planning leads to poor use of time and stress.
 Planning your time is essential for a smooth work life balance for anyone, but even more so for the self-employed who often only have themselves to account to.
 Don’t put things off.
 Write your top three priorities down every morning and do them before anything else.

-- Value your time.
 Look at all tasks you do such in your business and home, for example gardening, cleaning, book-keeping and developing your website.
 If you can afford it, free yourself up by paying someone else to do the support tasks.
 Maybe you could barter with other self-employed associates?

-- Look after yourself because when you are self-employed you will need lots of energy.
+When you are self-employed you will need lots of energy.
 Taking care of your wellbeing is essential.
 Take regular exercise, drink plenty of water and eat a balanced diet.
 The trick is to plan ahead.
 Schedule time in your diary for the gym, a swim or a walk.